Welcome!

 Welcome to our web site!
 We've enjoyed working with digital photography since 1998 when we bought our first digital camera, the odd-shaped Kodak DC40.
 Around the same time, we bought a scanner that included Photoshop 3.5 as part of the software bundle.
 In 2007, we thought it was time to put up our own Web site.
 We decided to learn Dreamweaver CS3 for this project and along the way we polished up our Photoshop skills.
 We have amassed a huge collection of photos that we've taken around our home, during day trips, and vacations throughout the United States, Africa, Canada, Europe, Mexico and Oceania.

-Today, our cameras of choice are the Sony Alpha A1 and the Sony Alpha 7R Mark IV mirrorless cameras.
-We have our prime, our wide, and our telephoto lenses to play with.
-We use them daily when we go for our walks.
-We usually walk one of the following areas: Cameron Park Lake, Rasmussen Park, Bass Lake, The Yolo Bypass Wildlife Area, Cosumnes River Preserve and the Sacramento National Wildlife Refuge.
-We have become avid birders and enjoy taking pictures and posting them on social media.
+Today, our cameras of choice are the Sony A1 and the Sony A1 II.
+We also use the Sony A7R Mark IV and the Sony RX10M4 cameras.
+We use our Sony prime, wide, and zoom lenses to capture different perspectives.
+We use them daily when we go for our walks and as we enjoy bird watching on our back deck.
+We often walk one of the following areas: Cameron Park Lake, Rasmussen Park, Bass Lake, The Yolo Bypass Wildlife Area, Cosumnes River Preserve and the Sacramento National Wildlife Refuge.
+We have become avid birders and enjoy taking photos and sharing them on social media.
 Here's the link to our wildlife photos on this site: Nature Gallery

-Here are some pictutres taken from our house.
+Here are some pictutres taken from our home.
 The "header" picture at the top of the page is taken from our front porch.
-We had our land cleared as a fire-break this year so we added some photos showing how different it looks.
-We like the new look!
+It's a photo of the Western Slope of the Sierra Nevada Mountains.

-The photographh below is taken from our back deck and shows a cool, sunny fall morning with a fog bank blanketing the surrounding foothills.
+The photograph above is taken from our back deck and shows a cool, sunny fall morning with a fog bank blanketing the surrounding foothills.

-This is a picture of our front yard before we had to clear our land.
+This is a picture of our front yard before we had our land cleared.

 This is a picture of the front yard after we had the land cleared.